-If you’re looking to add network-attached storage to your home network it can be extremely intimidating to sort out which NAS is best, given the surprisingly vast number of devices available to home users.
-And although the primary purpose of a NAS is to serve as a highly-failure-resistant backup solution, the best network-attached drives can do far more, serving as collaborative file servers, web servers, virtual machines, and media centers.
-They range from small, single-drive devices to massive, rack-mounted enterprise-grade machines that hold dozens of drives.
+If you’re looking to add network-attached storage to your home network, it can be intimidating to sort out which NAS is best, given the surprisingly vast number of devices available to home users.
+And while the primary purpose of a NAS is to serve as a highly-failure-resistant backup solution, the best network-attached drives can do far more, serving as collaborative file servers, web servers, virtual machines, and media centers.
+They range from small, single-drive devices to massive, rack-mounted enterprise-focused machines that hold dozens of drives.

-We’ll focus on the consumer end of this broad spectrum here, just as we did with the best network switches.
-We spent the last few months testing out several of the best NAS drives for the home / home office user, to sort out the best across categories like Best Overall, Best Budget NAS, Best Media Server and Best NAS for Backups – and we’ve even detailed a couple unique options for ultimate security and networking versatility.
-Most of the machines we looked at were 2-bay devices (designed to hold two drives).
-But where cost made sense, we threw in a couple of 4-bay options, as well as a single-bay budget choice, for good measure.
-At the time we started this project, the NAS devices we chose to evaluate were partly determined based on availability of product, so if we didn’t get your favorite device in this list, it may simply be that we were unable to get our hands on one.
+We’ll focus on the consumer end of this broad spectrum, just as we did with the best network switches.
+We spent the last few months testing out several of the best NAS drives for the home / home office user, to sort out the best across categories like Best Overall, Best Budget NAS, Best Media Server and Best NAS for Backups – and we’ve even detailed a couple of unique options for ultimate security and networking versatility.
+Most of the machines we tested were 2-bay devices (designed to hold two drives).
+But where price made sense, we tossed in a couple of four-bay options, as well as a single-bay budget choice, for good measure.
+The NAS devices we chose to evaluate were partly determined based on availability of product, so if we didn’t get your favorite device in this list, it may simply be that we were unable to get our hands on one.
 Feel free to make suggestions in the comments.

 Quick Tips for Choosing the Best Network-Attached Storage Device

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 If you’re on the hunt for the best NAS for you, here are some basic considerations: